Congruency-Constrained TU Problems Beyond the Bimodular Case: Solving base block problems

 Note that here, a directed graph is called a spanning tree if it is a spanning tree when ignoring edge directions.
 Moreover, we remark that we allow graphs to have several parallel edges connecting the same two vertices.
 In particular, the graph $(V,A)$ in the above definition may have parallel edges, which correspond to identical columns of $T$.
 An important fact for our purposes is the following.

-\begin{lemma}[see, for example, \cite{schrijver1998theory}] Given a matrix $T$, one can efficiently recognize whether it is a network matrix.
+\begin{lemma}[see, for example, \cite{schrijver1998theory}] Given a matrix $T$, one can in strongly polynomial time recognize whether it is a network matrix.
 If so, a directed graph $(V,A)$ and a directed tree $(V, U)$ as in \cref{def:networkMatrix} can be found efficiently. \end{lemma}

 In the subsequent three sections, we distinguish three cases, namely whether the constraint matrix $T$ of the \CCTU{} problem that we consider is a network matrix, the transpose of a network matrix, or a matrix stemming from the constant-size matrices given in case~\ref{thmitem:TUdecomp_const} of \cref{thm:TUdecomp}.
 As indicated above, we show in each case that the corresponding \CCTU{} problem can be solved efficiently under some assumptions, thus implying \cref{thm:baseBlocks}, which covers the corresponding feasibility problems.